Probabilistic time: Introduction

 As a simple example, we describe in sect. \ref{Two-state} a classical two state system with a unitary evolution law for the classical probabilities.
 This time evolution is the same as for two state quantum mechanics for a spin in a constant magnetic field.
 We explicitly display the Grassmann representation for this system.
 In sect. \ref{Unequaltimecorrelation} we discuss within this example the issue of unequal time correlation functions and derivative observables as $\partial_t N$.
 We find that $\partial_tN(t)$ can be expressed in terms of the local probability distribution, but it involves an operator that does not commute with $N(t)$.
 Similarly, the expectation values of observables $N_\alpha(t+\Delta)$ can be computed from $q_\tau(t)$.
 They are represented by off-diagonal operators.
 We clarify how the emergence of non-commuting operators is related to the coarse graining of the information in the step from the all-time ensemble to the local-time subsystem.
 In sect. \ref{Measurements and quantum correlation} we address the connection between correlations of measurements and the non-commutative operator product.

 Sect. \ref{Quantumwave} discusses in more detail the wave function which is used to describe the unitary evolution.
 A complex structure allows to map the real wave function $q_\tau(t)$ in eq. \eqref{A} to the usual complex wave functions in quantum mechanics.
 We give an example for a classical statistical ensemble leading to a complex wave function in sect. \ref{Twocomponentspinor}.
 It can describe a complex two-component spinor.
-Sect. \ref{Classicalquantum} extends our probabilistic description of time to non-relativistic quantum and classical particles.
 In sect. \ref{Quantumfieldtheory} we address quantum field theories for fermions.
 We draw our conclusions in sect. \ref{Conclusions}.